Jmcleodfoss/pstreader/pstExtractor/README.md

 - `mvn tomcat7:redeploy`

 ### Jetty
 This has been tested on Jetty 9 using the jetty-maven-plugin.
-To run on Jetty:
+To run on Jetty using Mojarra:
-`mvn jetty:run -P jetty -Dweld.library=jetty`
+`mvn jetty:run -P mojarra -Dweld.library=jetty`
+To run on Jetty using MyFaces:
+`mvn jetty:run -P myfaces`

+You can then load the app by browsing to http://localhost:8080

 ### Troubleshooting
 If you find the server is low on memory, add the following line to the file <tomcat-home>/bin/catalina.sh